 From great food to nonstop live music and world-famous attractions, Nashville, Tennessee has it all.
 There is so much to do in Nashville that planning a trip can be overwhelming.

 Here are six things to do in Nashville with and without kids to help narrow down your activity choices!

-Come discover science as a whole family at Middle Tennessee’s premier learning center.
-This 44,000 square foot Science Center has more than 175 hands-on exhibits and a Planetarium.
+Discover science as a whole family at Middle Tennessee’s premier learning center.
+The 44,000 square foot Adventure Science Center has more than 175 hands-on exhibits and a Planetarium.
 There are traveling and 17 permanent exhibits, including an Adventure Tower (more than 75 feet tall with an observation deck at the top providing beautiful views of the city), Body Quest (learn how your organs work), and Space Chase (with a Star Walk).

 Tickets: General Admission is $15.95 for adults/teens and $11.95 for children.

 Go To The Nashville Zoo

 Animals, nature, and fun converge at the Nashville Zoo.
 It is home to 365 types of animals including a Red Kangaroo, Two-Toed Sloth, Caribbean Flamingo, Snowy Owl, White-Blotched River Stingray, and two Red Panda cubs.
 Best of all, you can get up close to some of these animals at the Zoo’s “Critter Encounters”!

 Tickets: Adults and teens are $17-$20, children are $12-$15, and children under 2 get in free.
 Military members receive $1 off admission for everyone in their party.
 Parking is $7 per vehicle.